jalanvatsal/Sentiment-Geometry-with-Embedding-Vectors/README.md

    Sign up for an account at OpenAI.
 Generate an API key from your account dashboard.
 Paste the key into `client = OpenAI(api_key="")` in generate_embeddings.py.

 2. **Customize Input Sentences**
-   Add your custom set of sentences with positive, negtaive, and neutral sentiment into the positive_sentences, negative_sentences, and neutral_sentences lists in generate_embeddings.py.
+   Add your custom set of sentences with positive, negative, and neutral sentiment into the positive_sentences, negative_sentences, and neutral_sentences lists in generate_embeddings.py.

 3. **Replace Path**
    To save your generated embeddings file locally, paste the path of your desired save location into the filename argument `save_embeddings_dict(all_embeddings, filename="/Users/vatsaljalan/Desktop/Uni/final/Math 118/embeddings.json")` in generate_embeddings.py.